-Bake for 35 to 40 minutes, or until the crust is golden brown.
-Let the galette cool for at least 5 to 10 minutes before serving, and garnish with freshly grated pecorino cheese.
+Bake for 35 to 40 minutes, or until the crust is golden-brown.
+Let the galette cool for at least 5 to 10 minutes before serving, and garnish with freshly grated Pecorino cheese.
 Serve the galette with the leftover pesto if desired.

-Make-Ahead: You can easily make the pesto and the all-butter dough the day or two before and refrigerate both.
+Make-ahead: You can easily make the pesto and the all-butter dough the day or two before and refrigerate both.
 For the pesto, make sure you cover your pesto with a thin layer of extra virgin olive oil and cover with plastic wrap or store in a jar with a tight lid.
-When ready to use the both the dough and the pesto, take out of the fridge and leave on the counter for about 20 minutes.
+When ready to use both the dough and pesto, take out of the fridge and leave on the counter for about 20 minutes.

-For the crust: I recommend using a food processor which saves time, but if you don't have one, simply use a pastry blender to break up and combine the cold butter with the flour.
+For the crust: I recommend using a food processor, which saves time, but if you don't have one, simply use a pastry blender to break up and combine the cold butter with the flour.
 This method will take longer.

-I used my mandolin slicer to quickly slice the yellow summer squash and zucchini; this also ensures that the vegetables are the same thickness.
+For the squash: I used my mandolin slicer to quickly slice the yellow summer squash and zucchini; this also ensures that the vegetables are the same thickness.